-Our aim is to make the website as usable and accessible as possible, so we hope you can find, access and use the material you're looking for.
+Our aim is to make all University websites as usable and accessible as possible, so we hope you can find, access and use the material you're looking for.

 The website uses responsive templates that re-arrange content according to the width of the screen you are using.
 This makes the content easier to read whether you are using a desktop PC, a tablet or a phone.